-What are moles, freckles, skin tags, lentigines and seborrheic keratoses?
+What are benign skin lesions (moles, freckles, skin tags, benign lentigines, seborrheic keratosis)?

-There are several skin lesions that are very common and almost always benign (non-cancerous).
+Several skin lesions are very common and almost always benign (non-cancerous).
 These conditions include moles, freckles, skin tags, benign lentigines, and seborrheic keratoses.
 However, moles are the most commonly examined for cancer if changes are detected.

 What is a mole?